NasirSami/environment-setup/README.md

 ![Postgres Components](./images/postgres-components.PNG)

 Continue to hit "Next" until you reach the "Password" menu.
 Here you will be tasked with providing a password for the default Postgres user (which is "postgres").
-The password is completely up to you.
-That said, DO NOT forget your password as you won't be able to login to your database as the superuser.
-If you have to, write your password down somewhere or use a password manager.
+The password is completely up to you. **DO NOT forget your password as you won't be able to login to your database as the superuser.
+If you have to, write your password down somewhere or use a password manager.**

+#### ❗ ❗ DO NOT FORGET YOUR POSTGRES PASSWORD ❗ ❗

 ![Postgres Password](./images/postgres-password.PNG)